salrashid123/gce_metadata_server/README.md

 `A` is the easiest for a demo

-`B` is the most secure since the key only ever exists inside a TPM
+`B` the key only ever exists inside one TPM

 `C` allows for multiple TPMs to use the same key